Trevor Story Preview, Player Props: Red Sox vs. Rays

 Rays Pitching Rankings

-- The Rays have a 3.83 team ERA that ranks fourth among all league pitching staffs.
+- The Rays' 3.85 team ERA ranks fifth across all league pitching staffs.

-- Rays pitchers combine to surrender 171 home runs (1.1 per game), the fifth-fewest in the league.
+- Rays pitchers combine to give up 172 home runs (1.1 per game), the fifth-fewest in the league.

+- Glasnow (9-7) is aiming for his 10th victory when he takes the mound for the Rays in his 21st start of the season.
+He's put together a 3.76 ERA in 115 2/3 innings pitched, with 153 strikeouts.

-- In his last outing on Thursday against the Los Angeles Angels, the right-hander tossed five innings, giving up two earned runs while surrendering six hits.
+- His last appearance was on Friday against the Toronto Blue Jays, when the righty threw 5 1/3 innings, surrendering four earned runs while giving up three hits.

+- The 30-year-old has amassed an ERA of 3.76, with 12 strikeouts per nine innings, in 20 games this season.
+Opposing hitters have a .213 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.